Lightweight Distributed Gaussian Process Regression for Online Machine Learning: INTRODUCTION

-\textbf{Contribution statement.} We consider the problem where a group of agents aim to collaborately learn a common latent function through streaming data.
-We propose Resource-aware distributed Gaussian process regression (RaDGPR) algorithm to solve the problem.
-The developed algorithm is cognizant of agents' limited capabilities in communication, computation and memory.
-More specifically, the agents independently run Nearest-Neighbor GPR using local streaming data to predict the test points of interest; then the agents collaboratively execute distributed GPR to obtain global predictions over a common sparse set of test points; finally, each agent fuses results from distributed GPR with local GPR to refine its predictions.
-Our analysis reveals that limited inter-agent communication improves learning performances in the sense of Pareto, i.e., some agents' performances improve without sacrificing other agents' performances.
-The agents with lower dispersion of data samples (or observation noise of lower variance) help improve the performance of the agents with higher dispersion (or observation noise of higher variance).
-Toward our best knowledge, this paper is the first time to quantify the improvement of individual agent's learning performance brought by inter-agent communication.
-A set of simulations is conducted to evaluate the developed algorithm.
+\textbf{Contribution statement.} We consider the problem where a group of agents aim to collaboratively learn a common static latent function through streaming data.
+We propose Lightweight Distributed Gaussian Process Regression (LiDGPR) algorithm for the agents to solve the problem.
+More specifically, each agent independently runs agent-based GPR using local streaming data to predict the test points of interest; then the agents collaboratively execute distributed GPR to obtain global predictions over a common sparse set of test points; finally, each agent fuses the results from distributed GPR with those from agent-based GPR to refine its predictions.
+Our analysis of the transient and steady-state performances in predictive variance and error reveals that through communication agents whose data samples have lower dispersion (or observation noise has lower variance) help improve the performance of the agents whose data samples have higher dispersion (or observation noise has higher variance).
+The improvements in learning performances are in the sense of Pareto, i.e., some agents’ performances improve without sacrificing other agents’ performances.
+In summary, our major contributions are two-fold: \begin{itemize} \item We develop LiDGPR that is cognizant of agents' limited capabilities in communication, computation and memory. \item We analyze the predictive mean and variance of LiDGPR and quantify the improvements of the agents' learning performances resulted from inter-agent communication.

-In addition to the preliminary version of this paper \cite{YUAN2020Comm}, this version includes a new set of theoretical results on the steady-state performance of mean prediction, identifies the factors that affect the improvement of learning performances, provides the proofs of the theoretical results, and includes the discussion of how the algorithm is cognizant of limited resources.
+\end{itemize} Monte Carlo simulation is conducted to evaluate the developed algorithm.
+In addition to the preliminary version of this paper \cite{YUAN2020Comm}, this version includes a new set of theoretical results on the steady-state performance of predictive errors, identifies the factors that affect the improvement of learning performances, provides the proofs of the theoretical results, and discusses how the algorithm is cognizant of limited resources.